twisted-pear/ipx_wrap/README.md

 Usage: ipxdiag [-v] [-t <packet type>] [-w <wait seconds>] [-e <excluded target node> ...] <local IPX addr> <target IPX address>
 ```

+The IPX addresses are of the form `<4 byte hex network>.<6 byte hex node
+number>.<2 byte hex socket>`.
+For example: `deadcafe.000000000001.f00f`.
+If the
+socket number of the local IPX address is specified as zero, a random dynamic
+socket will be chosen.

 The `-e` option can be used to specify the node address of an IPX machine that
 should not reply to our request.
 This can be useful when sending to a network's
 broadcast address to suppress replies from machines on that network that we are